Ralph Heimans

-Ralph Heimans (born 1970) is an Australian-British contemporary portrait painter based in London, England.
+Ralph Jacob Heimans (born 1970) is an Australian-British contemporary portrait painter based in London, England.
 He is considered to be "one of today's leading portrait artists".
 He is best known for his large-scale Royal portraits of Queen Elizabeth II, Charles, Prince of Wales, and Prince Philip, Duke of Edinburgh, along with portraits of leading contemporary cultural figures.
-In 2014, Heimans was awarded a Member of the Order of Australia for Services to Portraiture.
+In the 2014 Birthday Honours, Heimans was appointed a Member of the Order of Australia for "significant service to the visual arts as a portrait painter."

+Biography

+Heimans was born in Sydney in 1970, to a Dutch father who’s a documentary film maker and a Lebanese mother.
+His brother Jeremy Heimans, an author and activist, is the CEO of Purpose and co-founded GetUp and avaaz.org.
+His family is of Dutch and Lebanese Jewish descent.